Searching for the best things to do in Bratislava?

 12) Be On The Lookout For The Medieval Old Town Walls

-Built and destroyed through Slovakia’s history, there is only one gate, St. Michael’s, and two stretches of the medieval fortification wall remaining.
-It is near St Michael’s Cathedral and runs to Old Town.
+Built and destroyed throughout Slovakia’s history, is only one gate, St. Michael’s, and two stretches of the medieval fortification wall remaining.

 Technically inaccessible, it is a valid shortcut to the city center of Bratislava.